 Conclusion : Scoliodon laticaudus exhibits clear seasonal patterns in feeding intensity and a flexible, opportunistic diet.
 The temporal variation in GaSI and ESR suggests feeding activity is modulated by a combination of prey availability and reproductive cycles.
 Its generalist diet, dominated by locally abundant crustaceans and small teleosts, confirms its role as an adaptable mesopredator within the neritic ecosystem of the northwest coast of India.

+How will the findings of this study lead to improved fisheries management?

 References

 Bapat, S. V., & Bal, D. V. (1952).
 The food of some young fishes from Bombay.
 Proceedings of the Indian Academy of Sciences - Section B, 35, 78–92. https://doi.org/10.1007/BF03050013